chiranjeevH/Power-BI-COvid-19-cases-report/README.md

 ## Features
 - **Interactive Visualizations**: Utilize filters and controls to dive deep into specific data points and regions.
-- **Global and Regional Data**: View data from around the world or zoom into specific regions for detailed analysis.
+- **Indian Data**: View data throughout India or zoom into specific regions for detailed analysis.
 - **Time Series Analysis**: Track the progression of Covid-19 cases over the specified period (January 2022).

 ## Data Sources